 © The Author (2017).
 Published by Oxford University Press.
 All rights reserved.
 There is a growing awareness of the challenges associated with communicating and decision making in the intercultural setting of refugee status determination processes.
 However, the way institutions conceptualize diversity has significant implications for how accommodating these processes will actually be of diversity, including in credibility assessments - a key component of many asylum regimes.
 This article aims to explore how Australian guidance on credibility for refugee review decision makers discursively presents diversity, and the impacts this has on decisions in which asylum seekers' credibility is a central concern.
 With reference to institutional guidelines, it identifies how applicants for asylum use the issue of diversity when seeking to overcome credibility issues, and how decision makers respond to this.
 The article argues that, far from fairly accommodating all the diverse participants who must navigate these procedures, institutional discourse on diversity can create obstacles for applicants when it comes to maintaining or re-establishing their credibility.
 It finds that this is due to clashes between the way the merits review tribunal understands diversity, and the way it is conceptualized and presented by applicants when explaining their experiences and motivations, and when challenging structural and communicative barriers threatening their credibility.
 It shows that decision makers and applicants are constructed as different types of people, with the latter assumed to be affected by, and inextricably tied to, their social and cultural difference, while the former are assumed to represent a 'normal' or neutral way of being and thinking.

-Smith-Khan, L 2017, 'Negotiating narratives, accessing asylum: Evaluating language policy as multi-level practice, beliefs and management', MULTILINGUA-JOURNAL OF CROSS-CULTURAL AND INTERLANGUAGE COMMUNICATION, vol. 36, no. 1, pp. 31-57.View/Download from: UTS OPUS or Publisher's site
+Smith-Khan, L 2017, 'Negotiating narratives, accessing asylum: Evaluating language policy as multi-level practice, beliefs and management', Multilingua, vol. 36, no. 1, pp. 31-57.View/Download from: Publisher's site

-Smith-Khan, L 2017, 'Telling stories: Credibility and the representation of social actors in Australian asylum appeals', Discourse and Society, vol. 28, no. 5, pp. 512-534.View/Download from: UTS OPUS or Publisher's site
+Smith-Khan, L 2017, 'Telling stories: Credibility and the representation of social actors in Australian asylum appeals', Discourse and Society, vol. 28, no. 5, pp. 512-534.View/Download from: Publisher's site

 © 2017, © The Author(s) 2017.
 To secure protection in the global North, asylum-seekers must overcome restrictive government policies and present a convincing refugee narrative.
 Their credibility becomes their main asset and must survive the multiple challenges arising from intercultural communication and interactions involving multiple institutional actors.
 Aiming to explore the impact institutional understandings of refugee narrative creation have on credibility assessment, I present the findings of an analysis of a corpus of documents from the Australian tribunal responsible for the administrative review of asylum decisions.
 I critically analyse these texts to identify how the tribunal and its agents discursively present the various actors involved in asylum appeals.
 I argue that despite the cautions of existing scholarship, these texts present the asylum-seeker as the sole author of the final refugee narrative, regardless of the role that decision-makers and other actors, such as lawyers and interpreters, play in its co-construction.
 Thus, the institution places disproportionate responsibility on the asylum-seeker for communication outcomes, creating significant challenges for their credibility.

-Smith-Khan, L, Crock, M, McCallum, R & Saul, B 2015, ''Up to now I am suffering': justice, sexual violence and disability amongst refugees in Uganda', International Journal of Migration and Border Studies, vol. 1, no. 4, pp. 348-348.View/Download from: UTS OPUS or Publisher's site
+Smith-Khan, L, Crock, M, McCallum, R & Saul, B 2015, ''Up to now I am suffering': justice, sexual violence and disability amongst refugees in Uganda', International Journal of Migration and Border Studies, vol. 1, no. 4, pp. 348-348.View/Download from: Publisher's site